 There are guided tours in English throughout the day.
 Be prepared for a lot of walking!

-This geothermal pool features two 50-meters pools, 7 hot tubs, a steam bath, a cold tub, a large water slide, and more.
+This geothermal pool features two 50-meter pools, 7 hot tubs, a steam bath, a cold tub, a large water slide, and more.

 Visiting a geothermal pool is one of the best things to do in Reykjavik because it is a one-of-a-kind experience.